Military/National Security Space Activities

 DOD also has programs that address the needs for space situational awareness, space control, and operationally responsive space.

 U.S. space policy, including national security space policy, was most recently enunciated by President Barack Obama in his National Space Policy, released on June 28, 2010.
-The Obama policy supersedes the policy issued in 2006 by President George W. Bush.
+The Obama policy superseded the policy issued in 2006 by President George W. Bush.

 When the Obama White House released its overarching national space policy in June 2010, it stated that it would release additional specific space policies on other topics as previous Presidents have done.
 Other space policies that were promulated during President George W. Bush's administration related to national security space were: